maxthraxx/WFGY/ProblemMap/rag-architecture-and-recovery.md

 | No.9      | Entropy Collapse (drift in long context) | ⭐⭐⭐             | BBAM             |
 | No.14–16  | Infra Failures (bootstrap / deploy)      | ⭐               | BBCR + index fix |

+📐 Curious what BBMC / BBAM / BBPF / BBCR actually mean?
+See the full derivations in [WFGY 1.0 — Core Formulas](https://github.com/onestardao/WFGY/blob/main/SemanticBlueprint/wfgy_formulas.md).
-> Note: This is **not a survey** — it’s based on 50+ real failure reports across open source RAG users.
+This is not a heuristic summary — the math comes from 50+ real RAG failures across open source systems.

 ---